Quick Answer

 Earnings yield is useful for comparing a stock's return to a bond yield: a 5% earnings yield is roughly comparable to a 5% bond yield, with the stock holder taking equity risk in exchange for growth potential.

-Growth and Period Conventions
+What Growth and Period Conventions Appear on the Exam?

 Three conventions appear in every comp table and DCF model.